osu-crypto/ODSE/ODSE_RO_WO/README.md

 # ODSE scheme using XOR-PIR and Write-Only ORAM

 Basic implementation of the ODSE scheme using XOR-PIR and Write-Only ORAM.
 The scheme is described under name $(ODSE^{XOR}_{WO})$ in the full paper available on ePrint (https://eprint.iacr.org/2017/1158).
 This project is built on CodeLite IDE (link: http://codelite.org).
-It is recommended to install CodeLite to load the full ODSE workspaces.
+It is recommended to install CodeLite to load the full ODSE workspace.

 # Required Libraries